 The Companion Pass allows you to designate one person to fly with you for free* every time you fly Southwest. (*You only need to pay the security tax of $5.60 per one-way.)
 This includes points AND cash bookings!

-Step 1: Sign up for any of the Southwest cards including Southwest Rapid Rewards Priority ($149 annual fee waived), Premier ($99 annual fee waived), or Plus ($69 annual fee waived).
+Step 1: Sign up for any of the Southwest cards including Southwest Rapid Rewards Priority ($149 annual fee waived for military), Premier ($99 annual fee waived for military), or Plus ($69 annual fee waived for military).
 Note all annual fees are waived for military servicemembers.

-Here are the 3 cards that are offering this benefit.
+Here are the 3 cards that are offering this welcome bonus.
 Military servicemembers should pick up the Southwest Rapid Rewards Priority card because the $149 annual fee is waived and it offers the most benefits.